 Deason sues Xerox to block deal with Fujifilm

-Deason and fellow shareholder Carl Icahn have been fighting to stop Fujifilm from taking over Xerox in a US$6.1 billion deal, saying the transaction "dramatically" undervalued Xerox and "disproportionately" favoured Fuji.
+Deason and fellow shareholder Carl Icahn have been fighting to stop Fujifilm from taking over Xerox in a US$6.1 billion deal, saying the transaction "dramatically" undervalued Xerox and "disproportionately" favored Fuji.

 Xerox has countered the claims saying that the merger seemed to be the best path for the company after a year of exhaustive examination of a number of alternatives.